 Who is Assistive Technology Unlimited (ATU)?

-Assistive technology Unlimited (ATU) is a Houston based company that serves the State of Texas by providing information, technology, training, and resources about disabilities and accommodations.
-ATU is a team of like-minded, like-hearted individuals who are working together to promote disability awareness, the use of technology, adaptive devices, auxiliary aids and or services.
-ATU’s team strives to lessen the impact of barriers imposed by disabilities and limiting conditions.
+Assistive technology Unlimited or ATU is a Houston based company that serves the State of Texas by providing information, technology, training, and resources about disabilities and accommodations.
+We are a team of like-minded, like-hearted individuals who are working together to promote disability awareness, the use of technology, adaptive devices, auxiliary aids, and services.
+Our team strives to lessen the impact of barriers imposed by disabilities and limiting conditions, including hearing loss.

-Assistive Technology Unlimited (ATU) strives to be a vital resource for People with Disabilities (PWD), their companions and families, schools, government entities, healthcare facilities, and social service organizations who provide programs or services to their students, guests, clients, patients, and customers with disabilities.
+ATU is a vital resource for People with Disabilities (PWD), their companions and family members.
+We help schools, government entities, healthcare facilities, and social service organizations who are required to provide accessible programs or services to their students, guests, clients, patients, and customers with disabilities.
 Our overall goal is to help them avoid having to say, “I didn’t know,” a mistake which is costing millions for unprepared employers, businesses, and community organizations goal is to help

-Assistive Technology Unlimited (ATU) provides free hearing screening, quality low cost cellular devices and services, resources, training, and workshops to the community.
+ATU provides free hearing screening, quality low-cost cellular devices and services, resources, training, and customized workshops.

 ATU is a STAP—Specialized Telecommunications Assistance Program provider.
 Thru STAP, ATU offers landline and cell phones, tablets, headsets, alerting devices, personal amplifiers, etc. at no cost to the consumer.

-We invite our community), parents, veterans, senior citizens and service providers to explore our website and learn how various types of assistive technology/auxiliary aids can help individuals live to their fullest potential and become more independent.
+We invite our community), parents, veterans, seniors and service providers to explore our website and learn how various types of assistive technology/auxiliary aids can help individuals live to their fullest potential and become more independent.
 Our ATU team will continue to work and empower our community to better serve people with disabilities, including those with hearing loss

-Our mission is to enhance the lives of people with disabilities by promoting awareness, providing support, training, and high quality, low cost assistive technology/programs, and services that will enhance the lives of people with disabilities.
+Our mission is to enhance the lives of people with disabilities by promoting awareness, support, training, and high-quality, low-cost technology, programs, and services that will enrich the lives of people with disabilities.

 Our Goal: To Transform Lives, one device at a time.